 If you use Microsoft Word a lot, you may already be aware of various options you have in document sharing.
 A single Word document can be edited by multiple people, with each person's edit clearly marked, making it very easy for users to collaborate on a single project.
 But as easy as it is to share and collaborate on a Word document, Microsoft has also included features that are meant to restrict the number of people who can collaborate on a document.

 You can lock a Word document by setting a lock password so that someone can't access the document.
-But you can also restrict editing on the document, meaning that someone can only read the document but they can't modify it in any way.
-These protections can be very useful when you want to keep the contents of the document private.
-But sometimes the protections can cause problems for you when you're trying to edit a protected document.
+You can also restrict editing on the document, meaning that someone can only read the document but they can't modify it in any way.
+These protections can be very useful when you want to keep the content of the document private.
+But sometimes the protections can cause problems for you when you're trying to edit a protected document without knowing the password.

-In this article, we are going to share with you the various ways you can do to unprotect a Word document, a skill that should come in handy if you ever come across a locked or restricted Word document.
+In this article, we are going to share with you the various ways you can do to unprotect word document, a skill that should come in handy if you ever come across a locked or restricted Word document.

 Part 1.
-How to Protect a Word Document – 2 Ways
+How to Protect Word Document – 2 Ways

-Before we get to the various ways you can to unprotect a Word document, let's first take a look at how to protect a Word document.
+Before we get to the various ways you can to unprotect Word document, let's first take a look at how to protect a Word document.
 This is a skill that everyone who uses Word will have to grapple with at some point.
-There are two ways to do it and they include;
+There are 2 ways to do it and they include:

 1.1 Lock a Word Document by Setting an Opening Password

 Follow these simple steps to set an opening password for a Word document;